A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: A General Framework for Design-Based Estimation

-First, this framework makes it clear that if the two cluster sizes within each pair are equal (i.e., $n_{1,i} = n_{2,i}$ for all pairs $i=1, \dots, M$), then all of the point estimators are equivalent (see also Appendix~\ref{chpt:appn_pcrt3a}).
-In other words, all estimators simplify to the simple difference in means between the treatment and control groups if the cluster sizes within each pair are perfectly matched, and will be very similar as long as the cluster sizes in each pair are closely matched. \cite{imai_essential_2009} noted that the AMW and WLS-P estimators are unbiased when cluster sizes are equal within each pair, and it is worth noting that this is the setting when weighting is less critical and all estimators simplify to the difference-in-means estimator.
+First, this framework makes it clear that if the two cluster sizes within each pair are equal (i.e., $n_{1,i} = n_{2,i}$ for all pairs $i=1, \dots, M$), then all of the point estimators are equivalent (see also Supplement E).
+In other words, all estimators simplify to the simple difference in means between the treatment and control groups if the cluster sizes within each pair are perfectly matched. \cite{imai_essential_2009} noted that the AMW and WLS-P estimators are unbiased when cluster sizes are equal within each pair, and it is worth noting that this is the setting when weighting is less critical and all estimators simplify to the difference-in-means estimator.

 In practice, cluster sizes are not always well matched.
 From a matching perspective, perfectly matching covariates within each pair may not be feasible nor desirable.
-If the cluster sizes within pairs are not well matched, this framework then clarifies the bias-variance trade-off between these estimators.
-For the sake of discussion, let us set aside the difference between the AMW and WLS-P estimators.
+If the cluster sizes within pairs are not well matched, this framework can clarify the bias-variance trade-off between these estimators as we discuss below.
+For the sake of this discussion, let us set aside the difference between the AMW and WLS-P estimators.
 Then, the estimators are distinguished by using either L\textbf{OI} (AMW and WLS-P), L\textbf{OO} (LOO-MI), or L\textbf{AI} (H\'ajek) mean imputation.

-In many cases, the variance of the IDPD estimator is related to the accuracy of the imputation $\hat{d}_i$.
-Namely, the variance is a function of the MSE of $\hat{d}_i$ for LOO and LAI imputation and the squared bias of $\hat{d}_i$ for LOI imputation (see Appendix~\ref{chpt:appn_pcrt4}).
+Consider first the variance.
+The variance of the IDPD estimator is related to the accuracy of the imputation $\hat{d}_i$.
+More specifically, in the case of LOO and LAI imputation, the variance is a function of the MSE of $\hat{d}_i$ and in the case of LOI imputation the variance is a function of the squared bias of $\hat{d}_i$ (see Supplement B).
 Thus, if the variation in cluster-mean potential outcomes between pairs is small and the average treatment effects are homogeneous across pairs, then using LOI, LOO, or LAI imputation should perform similarly.
-However, if the treatment effect or control potential outcomes highly vary between pairs, LOI imputation will be most accurate.
+However, if the potential outcomes highly vary between pairs, or if the treatment effect is heterogeneous, LOI imputation will be most accurate.
 Therefore, in that setting, the AMW and WLS-P estimators will have precision gains over the H\'ajek and LOO-MI estimators.
 Additionally, the differences in prediction accuracy for the \hlcol{spiritblue!80}{$A_i$}'s will be magnified if there are large differences in the cluster sizes within each pair.